Big Picture Project Management

 How does it work?

-You already have a place where you list your TODOs such as JIRA, GitHub, Basecamp, or Trello.
-Burndown integrates with those tools and combines all your tasks into a prioritized project schedule.
+You already have a place where you list your TODOs such as Monday, Trello, Basecamp, or ClickUp.
+Burndown works at a higher level, combining all your goals into a prioritized project schedule.
 Our goal is to show you the big picture while leaving day-to-day details to your existing tools.

 Based on your team's daily capacity and completed work, Burndown gives each project an estimated completion date.
 If a project has a deadline, we'll show you if you have enough capacity to complete it in time.
 All of this updates in real time as you update your progress.